jabirali/fish-projector/README.md

 works as a quick and efficient project switcher for the command line.

 If a Python virtual environment with a matching name exists in `~/.virtualenvs/`, it is automatically activated after `cd`'ing into the project.
-If a virtual environment was already active, it is disabled when switching to a project.
+If such a virtual environment was already active, it is disabled when switching to another project.

-To install the plugin via [`fisher`][https://github.com/jorgebucaran/fisher]:
+To install the plugin via [`fisher`](https://github.com/jorgebucaran/fisher):

     fisher add jabirali/fish-projector

 Please make sure that the dependencies `fd` and `fzf` are installed, and optionally also `bat` if you want syntax highlighting.
 Then set the variable `$projector_dir` to the path where you store your code projects in your `config.fish`, and type `p` or `projector` when you want to switch between Git projects.

 To create Python virtual environments that are recognized by Projector, you may also want this:

 	alias 'mkvenv' 'python3 -m venv ~/.virtualenvs/(basename (pwd))'